macOS Big Sur

 ● Released on November 12, 2020

 The naming for Mac operating systems had used macOS 10 or Mac OS X since 2001.
 By moving the version number forward, Apple wanted to signify the importance of the Apple Silicon transition and the design revisions that will come to future Macs running the custom processors.

 macOS Big Sur Features

 Other changes include disappearing menu items and buttons that fade into view only when needed.
-Redesigns for colorful icons and interactions are on all major Apple apps, including the iWork apps.
-The dock got a facelift as well, with uniform icons,
+Redesigns for colorful icons and interactions are on all significant Apple apps, including the iWork apps.
+The dock got a facelift as well, with uniform icons.

-Safari gets some updates with every macOS release, but the latest version changes some key interaction and design elements.
+Safari gets some updates with every macOS release, but the latest version changes some fundamental interactions and design elements.
 Apple also claims this version of Safari is faster and more secure than ever.